Pasanlaksitha/AutoSeedr/README.md

 I hope this helps!
 Let me know if you have any other questions.

 ## TODO
-[] add a function to check if the file is already downloaded
+- [ ] add a function to check if the file is already downloaded
+- [ ] Multiple torrent download from multiple seedr accounts to use maximum bandwidth from isp and avoid limits of seedr server bandwidth
+- [ ] add argument parser using argparse (fastdownload, progressbar download,)
+- [ ] few bugs while release 'indipendent .ini file

 [Send Email: hello@pasanlaksitha.com](mailto:hello@pasanlaksitha.com)